symfony-cmf/Routing/README.md

     class names in the map and if matched that template will be set as 'template' in the $defaults and return the configured generic controller.

-* **TODO**: redirect controller to send a redirection (i.e. short urls)
 * **TODO**: generic controller with output directed by annotations instead of explicit template?

-If the route returns a field '_controller' in getRouteDefaults, this router is used.

     symfony_cmf_chain_routing:
         doctrine: